-Stormwater runoff due to heavy rains can cause a lot of problems in urban areas such as pollution and illness from bacteria carried by stormwater runoff.
-It can also cause flooding and soil erosion that can damage infrastructure and property.
+Stormwater runoff due to heavy rains can cause many problems in urban areas, such as pollution and illness from bacteria carried by stormwater runoff.
+It can also cause flooding and soil erosion, damaging infrastructure and property.

-One solution to reduce its impacts and to improve resilience is through the use of green infrastructure.
+One solution to reduce its impacts and improve resilience is using green infrastructure.

 What is Green Infrastructure?

-It’s a water management system that simulates the natural water cycle to store, absorb, and recycle water in an efficient and economical way to protect and enhance a community’s quality of life.
+It’s a water It’sgement system that simulates the natural water cycle to store, absorb, and recycle water efficiently and economically to protect and enhance a community’s life quality.